Darna Zaroori Hai

-Darna Zaroori Hai (translation: Fear is necessary) is a 2006 Indian Hindi-language anthology horror film produced by Satish Kaushik, and Ram Gopal Varma.
+Darna Zaroori Hai (translation: Fear is necessary) is a 2006 Indian Hindi-language anthology horror film produced by Ram Gopal Varma.
 The film is a sequel to Darna Mana Hai.
 It stars a host of Bollywood actors including Amitabh Bachchan, Anil Kapoor, Sunil Shetty, Riteish Deshmukh, Bipasha Basu, Randeep Hooda, Arjun Rampal, Mallika Sherawat, Sonali Kulkarni, Rajpal Yadav and more.
 The film was archived at the New York Institute of Technology, as part of the film course.

 Plot

 Darna Zaroori Hai interweaves six stories into one film.
 Five children get lost in the middle of a forest, where they find a deserted house.
 Inside, they meet an old woman who agrees to tell them six scary stories, and they will all compete on who is able to sit through all six stories without getting scared.